-Enter the number of forecast models predicting rain and the total number of forecast models used into the calculator to determine the rain probability.
+Enter the number of ensemble members / forecast runs predicting rain and the total number of ensemble members used into the calculator to estimate a model-vote rain probability.
+(Note: simply counting different named models like GFS/ECMWF as “votes” is not an official Probability of Precipitation method because models are not independent or equally likely.)
 This calculator can also evaluate any of the variables given the others are known.

 Rain Probability Formula